Austria bankers still blocking EU sanctions on Russia

 A "study reserve" is when a national capital requests extra time to look at legal small print before signing an EU decision.

-But this is also misleading, because Vienna isn't really studying anything.
+But this is also misleading, because Vienna isn't studying anything.

 Instead, the Austrian government is holding talks with Kyiv this weekend in a final effort to strong-arm Ukraine into delisting Austrian lender Raiffeisen Bank from its Sponsors of War register.